moabukar/tech-vault/README.md

 </details>

 <details>
-<summary>How can two people using the Terraform cloud can create two different sets of infrastructure using the same working directory?</summary>
+<summary>How can two or more people work on the same set of Terraforn infrastructure?</summary>

-*Answer coming soon!
+By configuring a remote state.
+This when your state is configured somewhere on the cloud rather than locally, for example, S3 or Azure Blob.

 </details>